raman-davidovich/vue-query-test/README.md

 This template should help get you started developing with Vue 3 in Vite.

+## Layers

+- Model: `src/types/models/**`, DTOs, mappers, repositories.
+- ViewModel: `src/view-models/orderFormViewModel.ts`, `useOrderData` factory.
+- View: `src/components/**`.

+The ViewModel is responsible for state and business logic, while the View is only responsible for rendering.

 ## Recommended IDE Setup

 [VS Code](https://code.visualstudio.com/) + [Vue (Official)](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).